 Being a spiritual country, festivals are at the heart of people’s lives in India.
 The numerous and varied festivals that are held throughout the year offer a unique way of seeing Indian culture at its best.
 But, best of all?
 They're free!

-Dance with Lord Ganesh in the streets for Ganesh Chaturthi, throw colored powder and water all over people on Holi, watch brilliant fireworks displays at Diwali, marvel over guys forming a human pyramids on Krishna Janmashtami, see 50,000 camels converge on the small desert town of Pushkar for the camel fair, and admire the beautiful floral displays during Onam.
-Kerala is also renowned for its magnificent temple festivals, featuring parades of decorated elephants.
+Dance with Lord Ganesh in the streets for Ganesh Chaturthi, throw colored powder and water all over people on Holi, watch brilliant fireworks displays at Diwali, marvel over guys forming a human pyramids on Krishna Janmashtami, witness hordes of camels converge on the small desert town of Pushkar for the camel fair, and admire the beautiful floral displays during Onam.
+Kerala is also renowned for its spectacular temple festivals.
 Indian festivals are unforgettable!

-India's temples are magnificant in their construction, with so much intricate detail.
-Some of the major temples that don't require a contribution include the dazzling Golden Temple in Amritsar, Jama Masjid mosque in Delhi, Haji Ali mosque in Mumbai, the Galta Monkey Temple in Jaipur, Kapaleeswarar Temple in Chennai, Brihadeeswara Temple in Tanjore, Srirangam Temple in Tiruchirappalli, Buddhist Mahabodhi Temple in Bodhgaya, Karni Mata (rat temple) near Bikaner, and Belur Math in Kolkata.
+India's temples are captivating in their construction, with so much intricate detail.
+Some major places of worship that don't require a contribution include the dazzling Golden Temple in Amritsar, Jama Masjid mosque in Delhi, the Lotus Temple in Delhi, Haji Ali mosque in Mumbai, the Galta Monkey Temple in Jaipur, Kapaleeswarar Temple in Chennai, Brihadeeswara Temple in Tanjore, Mahabodhi Buddhist Temple in Bodhgaya, Karni Mata (rat temple) near Bikaner, and Belur Math in Kolkata.
+Discover more top temples in Delhi and top temples in Bangalore, plus where to see magnificent south Indian temples.

 Kolkata is well regarded as the cultural capital of India.
-Art enthusiasts will find the Academy of Fine Arts on Cathedral Road absorbing.
-It's one of the oldest art societies in India, and offers a fascinating journey through history of Bengal art.
+Art enthusiasts will find the Academy of Fine Arts on Cathedral Road.
+It's one of the oldest art societies in India, and offers an absorbing journey through history of Bengal art.
 The Gallery of Contemporary Art, and carpet museum are part of the complex.

 Mahatma Gandhi, affectionately referred to as the "Father of the Nation" has a special place in Indian history for his efforts in facilitating the country's freedom from the British.